 As the first quarter is wrapping up, I wanted to reflect and share how Persona Especial has been going with my Spanish I classes so far.
-Persona Especial, or Special Person Interviews are from Bryce Hedstrom and he has a ton of resources and background info on his site.
+Persona Especial, or Special Person Interviews are from Bryce Hedstrom.
+You can check out my post on the Basics of Special Person Interviews here!

 Our very first Persona Especial took place on the fifth day of school.
 I’ve already shared about how that went here, but I really think that inviting the administrators in helped set the tone and community for the interviews for the rest of the quarter.
 My admin aren’t Spanish-speakers, so I think it helped show the students how I would help them and how they could be successful using the supports given to them.

 The second week of school we really kicked off.
 My plan has been to use Persona Especial interviews as one of our daily routines.
 Every Thursday after a check in and calendar talk, we begin Persona Especial!

 I ask for volunteers from my classes.
 In the beginning, I had just one or two brave students in each class period.
 Now that we’ve done it a few times, I usually have a few hands shoot up!
 I make them “Uno, dos, tres, dale” (rock, paper, scissors) for the honor, and the winner moves to the special seat.